We all notice the same thing in everyday life. >Some people naturally take charge. >Some…

 Natural cycles work for wine, but not for humans?

-Why is like that, it’s hard to say.
-All I know is that Five Element is an extremely accurate method, and no amount of skepticism will ever change that for me.
-After going through thousands of charts and case studies, my belief is firm, and it’s up to others to play catch up with this fascinating knowledge.
+Why is that?
+It’s hard to say.
+All I know is that Five Element is a highly accurate method, and no amount of skepticism will ever change that for me.
+After reviewing thousands of charts and case studies, my belief is firm, and it’s up to others to catch up with this knowledge.

-With skepticism, we are losing valuable time which could be spent in research.
+With skepticism, we are wasting valuable time that could be spent on research.
 This knowledge could improve the lives of every single person on the planet if understood and applied correctly.
-Most of our suffering comes from the notion that we don’t understand ourselves, our strengths and weaknesses.
-Once you get more clear with your original blueprint, things get much easier, we spend less time blaming ourselves or others and put more effort into practical solutions to overcome the newly visible obstacles.
+Most of our suffering comes from the notion that we don’t understand ourselves, our strengths, and our weaknesses.
+Once you become clearer about your original blueprint, things get much easier; we spend less time blaming ourselves or others and put more effort into practical solutions to overcome the newly visible obstacles.

-The enemy which we don’t know is far more dangerous than the enemy we know, and Five Element gives us a tool to turn all our invisible enemies into allies.
+The enemy that we don’t know is far more dangerous than the enemy we know, and Five Element gives us a tool to turn all our invisible enemies into allies.